Enhancing Adversarial Robustness via Score-Based Optimization: Methodology

 We use the introduced constraint to minimize the pixel-level distance between the denoised versions of the current sample $\rvx$ and initial adversarial sample $\rvx_a$.
 The additional regularization term can be expanded as:

-The SR loss encourages consistency with the original sample in terms of both pixel values and score estimations at the given noise level $\sigma_t$.
-Since the two parts of SR loss correspond to the same noise magnitude $t$, there is no need to introduce an additional hyperparameter $\lambda$ as in (\ref{eq:MSE}).
+The SR loss encourages consistency with the original sample in terms of not only the pixel values but also the score function estimations at the given noise level $\sigma_t$.
+Since the two parts of SR loss correspond to the same noise magnitude $t$ of score networks, there is no need to introduce an additional hyperparameter $\lambda$ as in (\ref{eq:MSE}).

 Figure~\ref{fig:2loss_step} and~\ref{fig:2loss_para} demonstrate the effectiveness of the SR loss.
 As the number of optimization steps increases, both the standard and robust accuracy converge to stable values, with the latter remaining close to the optimal.
 In contrast to the MSE loss, the SR loss shows insensitivity to the weighting hyperparameter and significantly outperforms MSE, particularly for larger values of $\lambda$.